Mohammed-islam0907/learning-devops/Docker/README.md

 # Docker notes

+**Here are my notes - you can find my practical work on my repository [Docker](https://github.com/Mohammed-islam0907/Docker-learning)

 ## What are containers?
 - Containers are lightweight, portable units for running applications
 - Contain code, runtime, and all dependencies the applications needsto run